naddison36/eth-scratch3/README.md

 [MetaMask](https://metamask.io/) is a browser extension that allows users to manage their Ethereum private keys in a variety of ways, including hardware wallets, while isolating them from the site context.
 MetaMask comes pre-loaded connections to Ethereum main and test networks via [Infura](https://infura.io/).

-See [MetaMask Developer Documentation](https://metamask.github.io/metamask-docs/) for more details on how to
+See [MetaMask Developer Documentation](https://metamask.github.io/metamask-docs/) for more details on how to interact with MetaMask.
+[10 Web3/Metamask Use Cases Every Blockchain Developer Needs to Know](https://ylv.io/10-web3-metamask-use-cases-ever-blockchain-developer-needs/) is also very useful.
+The official [Web3.js 0.2x.x](https://github.com/ethereum/wiki/wiki/JavaScript-API) documentation also helps.

+See [TokenDetailedMintableBurnable](./scratch/extensions/tokenDetailedMintableBurnable/TokenDetailedMintableBurnable.js) for an example of code that interacts with MetaMask.

 # Testing